IlyaMatsuev/Apex-GraphQL-Client/README.md

 ## Questions

-If you have any question you can start a discussion.
+If you have any questions you can start a discussion.
 If you think something works not as expected you can create an issue.
+If you want to request a new feature you can create an issue with the appropriate template selected.

 ## Contributing